 Did you know that some children are born without a callosal commissure?
-This leads to a rare disorder known as the genesis of the corpus callosum.
+This leads to a rare disorder known as the agenesis of the corpus callosum.
 In fact, this disorder is estimated to affect around one in 3,000 people in the world.
 The callosal commissure also damages.
 Disruptions to the development of the callosal commissure can occur between the fifth and sixteenth week of pregnancy.
 While there’s no certain cause, possible factors include:

 - Prenatal infections or viruses, such as rubella.

 - Genetic abnormalities, such as Andermann or Aicardi syndromes.